 Step Two: Consideration

-Naturally, consumers are cautious.
-We want to be sure that, first of all, the product/service will meet our expectations, and secondly, that we are getting the best deal available.
-Nobody wants to pay more than required!
-With this in mind, step two of the Customer Journey is about convincing your customer to choose you rather than competitors.
+Naturally, consumers are cautious when making a new purchase.
+With this in mind, step two of the Customer Journey is about convincing your customer to choose you over your competitors.
 There are several ways you could go about this:

-- Testimonials: One way to convince your customers that your product/service is worth their time and/or money is by including testimonials from other satisfied customers.
-Even if we don’t like to admit it, most of us are at least partly influenced by the opinions of others, and good reviews can work wonders for customers in doubt!
-In fact, reading a good review can often be the deciding factor in the decision to buy.
-Try including quotes or snippets of reviews in your email to show customers what they can expect from your product/service.
+- Testimonials: Try including quotes or snippets of reviews in your email to show customers what they can expect from your product/service.
 This simple yet effective email from Kate Spade includes customer comments for the advertised products – bonus points for the animation!

-- Incentives: Sometimes, we just need a push in the right direction before we make the decision to purchase.
-A lot of the time, this is made a lot easier by the inclusion of a special offer or a sale.
-If the customer notices the product is on sale or has a great offer attached (e.g free shipping or free gift with purchase) this can often encourage them to buy.
+- Incentives: If the customer notices the product is on sale or has a great offer attached (e.g free shipping or free gift with purchase) this can often encourage them to buy.
 With this sweet email design, J Crew are going the extra mile to convince customers to purchase in their sale.
-A sense of urgency is also generated by including the term “final sale styles.”

-- Eliminate the competition: One super important aspect of marketing is to be aware of your direct competitors.
-The chances are, if your customer is looking for a product (i.e. a new laptop) they will not have just looked at your business, they would have checked out your competitors too.
-While we wouldn’t recommend you mentioning competitors in your email campaign (particularly in a negative manner!), we do advise you to be one step ahead of the game.
-Find out your USP (unique selling point) and use it to set yourself aside from other brands on the market.
-List the unique benefits of your product/service and your customers will see that you’re the top choice!
+- Eliminate the competition: Find out your USP (unique selling point) and use it to set yourself aside from other brands on the market.
+List the unique benefits of your product/service and your customers will see why you’re the top choice!

 Step Three: Purchase

-It’s true to say that most businesses are sales driven, and a customer clicking through to make the purchase on your website is, understandably, the ultimate goal for many of you.
-But how much thought have you actually put into your email design to make this step of the customer journey as straightforward and effective as possible?
+Most businesses are sales driven, and a customer clicking through to your website or online store is the ultimate goal.
 An over-complicated purchase process is the last thing a customer wants to experience, and is often the cause of abandoned shopping carts.
 To make your email purchase-friendly, bear in mind the following…

 - Make sure the information about the product is accurate.
 The last thing a customer wants is a surprise when they get to the checkout.
-Don’t be deceptive.
-Make sure the price is current and up to date, shipping information is correct, and, most importantly, the product you are advertising is in stock!
+Make sure the price is up to date, shipping information is correct, and, most importantly, the product you are advertising is in stock!

 - Make sure all images and mentions of the product on offer are linked to the relevant page on your site.
-This saves the customer time and means they don’t have to put in too much effort to find what they are looking for on your website – something which can be very frustrating for consumers!
+This saves the customer time and means they don’t have to put in too much effort to find what they are looking for on your website.

 - Make your CTAs (call to actions) clear and easy to find.
-Our guide on CTAs should help you some more on this.
 The customer needs to be able to quickly identify how to purchase the product/service.
 If they can’t find the CTA, the chances are, they’ll look elsewhere.